Science: its Power and Limitations

 Theory-Ladenness of Facts

 In spite of what I just pointed out, in the empirical approach facts remain important.
 In contrast to theories that are unproven, facts (unless erroneous) are viewed as given, as having actual existence independent of our theorizing.
 However, it has become increasingly obvious that facts appear theory-laden.
 "That is, facts can only be observed from within a theoretical framework; we cannot make theory-neutral observations.
-Thus, what counts as a fact for us is, at least in part, determined by which theoretical framework we are committed to" (Stephen Scales, January 15, 2013).
+Thus, what counts as a fact for us is, at least in part, determined by which theoretical framework we are committed to" (Scales 1995).

 Let's look at an example that demonstrates the theory-ladenness of a fact.
 The fact is: "The stem of this plant (that I observe) is green."
 How can this observation, this fact, be theory-laden?
 It depends on the theory of classical plant morphology, which claims that plants such as flowering plants are composed of three kinds of organs: root, stem, and leaf.
 Without this theory, we could not refer to a stem.
 In other theories of plant morphology, we would refer, for example to a phyton, which is a stem with its associated leaf (see, for example, Cusset 1982).